-Members referred to the Paper CIC/SBC/P/009/12.

-Subsequent to the task force meeting held on 17 February 2012, the Secretariat reported that two more meetings were convened on 13 April and 23 April respectively.
-Invited by HKFEMC, the chairman of the Task Force briefed on the dispute resolution mechanism at the seminar organised by HKFEMC on 14 April to collect initial views and comments from industry stakeholders.
+Agenda Item Paper Major Resolutions/ Progress Highlights the Council.
+2.5 CIC/SBC/P/009/12 Task Force on Dispute Resolution Documentation - Invited by HKFEMC, Task Force Chairman gave an introduction of the new dispute resolution mechanisms at the seminar organised on 14 April 2012 to collect initial views and comments from industry stakeholders.
 Some general comments such as how well these dispute resolution mechanisms could function in public and private sectors and the opinions towards security of payment legislation were briefly shared and discussed at the meeting.

-Proposed by the Task Force, an industry-wide consultation would be conducted on 5 July at 6pm - 8pm.
+A formal consultation with relevant organisations would be conducted on 5 July 2012 at 6pm - 8pm.
 An invitation letter together with the draft rules and procedures, the dispute resolution flowchart and a brief summary of the report would be sent to major stakeholder groups in early June.
-The Task Force members would meet again before the consultation session to finalise the outstanding issue such as default mechanism.
 A draft report would be revised after the consultation session for submitting to Com-SBC before seeking Council's approval.
 Whether there was a need to gauge the general public views towards the proposed dispute resolution mechanisms would be left to the Council for consideration.

-In response to a Member's query, the Secretariat recapped the previous discussion that the adoption of DRA system in subcontract level was not recommended due to the following practical difficulties:
+The Secretariat recapped the previous discussion that the adoption of DRA system in subcontract level was not recommended due to the following practical difficulties: i.
+Since a large number of domestic sub-contractors were appointed by the main contractor in a construction project, the DRA will easily be overwhelmed by the heavy workload,